Sagebox/Sagebox-rs/README.md

 Full access to the event-driven framework is currently being integrated into the Rust interface, with emphasis on memory safety, Rust idiomatic usage, and Borrow Checker requirements.

 ---

+# About This Release — Where We’re At and Where We’re Going

+This marks Phase 1 of the Sagebox release: a Windows-based beta published early while Linux support and Rust integration continue progressing.
+The purpose of this release is to introduce Sagebox, gather meaningful feedback, and finalize design decisions before cross-platform code paths are fully merged.

+### Why Windows First

+While the original plan was for a simultaneous Linux and Windows launch, the decision was made to release Windows first in order to gather community feedback that can directly improve the Linux version.

+### Your Feedback Matters

+This early beta offers a chance to test features, GUI controls responsiveness, and general interface behavior in real-world use.
+And of course any bugs or other issues that may occur.

+### What’s Next

+Phase 2 will arrive in 3-4 weeks after this release (phase 1).
+This release will bring more functionality and a full Windows version with many more real-world examples.

+The first native Linux beta will follow soon after (approximately 4–6 weeks), with much of the Linux-specific and architectural groundwork already complete or in active development.

 # Sagebox Roadmap